vinaydhegde/testdriven-site/_posts/2017-05-12-03-part1-flask-blueprints.markdown

 layout: post
 date: 2017-05-12 23:59:59
 permalink: part-one-flask-blueprints
+share: true
 ---

 With tests in place, let's refactor the app, adding in Blueprints...

 ---

 > Unfamiliar with Blueprints?
 Check out the official Flask [documentation](http://flask.pocoo.org/docs/0.12/blueprints/).
 Essentially, they are self-contained components, used for encapsulating code, templates, and static files.

 Create a new directory in "project" called "api", and add an *\_\_init\_\_.py* file along with *views.py* and *models.py*.
 Then within *views.py* add the following: